Good news from the Tufin team! We’re pleased to announce the general availability of our latest release, Tufin Orchestration Suite (TOS) R20-1.

 1. NEW!
 Option to modify services in rules -- We’ve extended the capabilities of the Rule Modification Workflow and added the option to modify firewall rules by adding and/or removing an object/s from the service field.
 This is in addition to the ability to do it for the source/destination fields (available since TOS R19-3).
 This becomes especially handy when you need to do routine policy clean up, modify network access, or quickly block risky services.
 Remember the infamous “WannaCry” breach?
 You can now search for all rules that allow inbound traffic on a specific port and block it.

-Take for example a scenario where you’re required to make ad-hoc changes to existing rules as a result of a suspicious activity, or (in a more optimized scenario) you need to enable new connectivity, because one of your developers added a new feature to an existing app that now requires connectivity on a new protocol.
+Take for example a scenario where you’re required to make ad-hoc changes to existing rules as a result of a suspicious activity, or (in a more optimistic scenario) you need to enable new connectivity, because one of your developers added a new feature to an existing app that now requires connectivity on a new protocol.
 In this scenario, admins can use Tufin SecureTrack policy browser to query the rule base, and search for relevant rules that require modification.
 Admins can then initiate a Rule Modification workflow process in Tufin SecureChange to automatically make the desired changes in the selected rules.

 Whether you need to add a new service to existing policy rule/s, or remove services from policy rules, SecureChange has you covered.
 With SecureChange automated workflow, you don’t need to look for the rules manually and modify the service firewall by firewall, but rather, use SecureChange to implement the change automatically throughout all multi-vendor firewalls, if needed.
 This ensures a fast, accurate, and validated change process.
 All workflows are audit-ready, as they track and document the full change history.